 Income taxes are accounted for under the asset and liability method.
-Deferred tax assets and liabilities are recognized for future tax consequences attributable to the temporary differences between the financial statement carrying amounts of assets and liabilities and their respective tax bases and operating loss and tax credit carryforwards.
+Deferred tax assets and liabilities are recognized for future tax consequences attributable to the temporary differences between the financial statement carrying amounts of assets and liabilities and their respective tax bases and operating loss and tax credit carry forwards.
 Deferred tax assets and liabilities are measured using enacted tax rates expected to apply in the years in which those temporary differences are expected to be recovered or settled.
 The effect on deferred tax assets and liabilities of a change in tax rates is recognized in the period that includes the enactment date.
 Deferred tax assets are reduced by a valuation allowance when, in the opinion of management, it is more likely than not that some portion or all of the deferred tax assets will not be realized.

 Uncertain tax positions are accounted for utilizing a recognition threshold and measurement attribute for financial statement recognition and measurement of a tax position taken or expected to be taken in a tax return.
-As of December 31, 2012 and 2011, the Company did not have any unrecognized income tax benefits.
+As of December 31, 2013 and 2012, the Company did not have any unrecognized income tax benefits.
 It is the Company's policy to recognize interest and penalties related to taxes as interest expense as incurred.
-During the years ended December 31, 2012 and 2011 the Company did not record any interest or penalties.
-The Company's tax returns are subject to examination by the United States Internal Revenue Service and the Department of Taxation of the State of New York for years 2009 through 2012.
+During the years ended December 31, 2013 and 2012 the Company did not record any interest or penalties.
+The Company's tax returns are subject to examination by the United States Internal Revenue Service for years 2010 through 2012.
+In March 2014 the Department of Taxation of the State of New York ("DOT") commenced an examination of the Company's income tax returns for years 2010 through 2012.
+The Company has already provided the DOT with some preliminary information that it requested.